14 List of Layer 1 (L1) Blockchains in 2024

 • Regulatory Scrutiny: As a prominent platform associated with one of the largest cryptocurrency exchanges, BSC faces regulatory scrutiny that could impact its operations and development.

-4. HeLa
+3. HeLa

-Layer 1 List - HeLa (HLUSD)
+Layer 1 list - HeLa Labs

 HeLa (HLUSD) is an emerging Layer 1 blockchain platform designed to offer innovative solutions in the decentralized finance (DeFi) and decentralized applications (dApps) space.
 Introduced in 2023, HeLa aims to address scalability, interoperability, and user experience challenges commonly faced by existing blockchain platforms.
 With a focus on financial inclusivity and broad usability, HeLa seeks to position itself as a robust infrastructure for the next generation of blockchain applications.